hienphan0111/Awesome-book-ES6/README.md

 ### Install

-> To install linters and other project's dependencies run:
+> To install linters and other projects' dependencies, run:
 ```bash
 npm install
 ```